La muette de Portici: Act 2

-The fishermen, who have been brooding in silence over the tyranny of their foes, begin to assemble.
-Pietro, Masaniello's friend, has sought for Fenella in vain, but at length she appears of her own accord and confesses her wrongs.
+The Neapolitan fishermen, brooding over the tyranny of the Viceroy, begin to organize an uprising.
+Pietro, Masaniello's friend, has sought for Fenella in vain, but eventually she appears and confesses her wrongs.
 Masaniello is infuriated and swears to have revenge, but Fenella, who still loves Alfonso, does not mention his name.
 Then Masaniello calls the fishermen to arms and they swear perdition to the enemy of their country.